 Customer insights rise out of Phoenix Park day

-Our Customer Engagement Specialist Leanne explains why days like the Phoenix Park Experience – featuring guest appearances by some scaly friends! – are so important.
+Our Customer Engagement Specialist Val explains why days like the Phoenix Park Experience – featuring guest appearances by some scaly friends! – are so important.

 PPX (Phoenix Park Experience) has been running for 13 years and was originally the idea of our Social Investment Specialist Jane, when she worked for LHT (before it became Onward).